 Room Descriptions

-- Group study rooms: 8 rooms located on 3rd floor, and 3 rooms located on 1st floor.
+• Large study rooms: 8 rooms located on 3rd floor, and 1 room located on 1st floor.
 These rooms are intended for smaller group meetings.
 This room follows the group study room guidelines.
 Boxes containing projector remotes and cables to connect to the projector in the rooms are also available for check out at the Library Services Desk.
-All group rooms come equipped with a wall mounted marker board as well.
+All large study rooms come equipped with a wall mounted marker board as well.
+Markers and erases are available at the Library Services Desk.

-- Conference Room: located on the 1st floor and is intended for larger group meetings.
+• Conference Room: located on the 1st floor and is intended for larger group meetings.
 This room follows the same guidelines as other group study rooms.
 Boxes containing projector remotes and cables to connect to the projector in the rooms are also available for check out at the Library Services Desk.
 This room is available to Northwest students after 5:00 pm.
+A key is required to access this room and can be checked out from the Library Services Desk.

 Reservations